waveaccounting/frontendstyleguide/infrastructure.md

     menu.toggle() # Copied from the Navigation mixin

-##### Mixins Outside of Backbone Classes
+##### Mixins Outside of MVC Classes

-In our `vendor.coffee` module we augment the Backbone classes with the `include` function.
+In our `vendor.coffee` module we augment the MVC classes with the `include` function.

-If you need to create new classes that do no subclass from Backbone classes, you can reuse the install function from the `Facade` module.
+If you need to create new classes that do no subclass from MVC classes, you can reuse the install function from the `Facade` module.

 Example:

+    Core = require('core')
-    Facade = require('facade')
+    Facade = Core.Facade
     include = Facade.include

     class MyModule